 There are thousands of homes for sale in the area, go to rew.ca and you can look at all the homes in the criteria that you set.
 Once you have some that you would like to see, contact a real estate agent and they will arrange for you to be able to see them.

-A real estate agent can also just take your criteria and then do the research for you and come back to you with a selection of homes for you to see and consider.
+A real estate agent such as Harrison Peers can also just take your criteria and then do the research for you and come back to you with a selection of homes for you to see and consider.

 Location is important.
 No one wants to live in an area or city that they are not happy with.
 According to studies, 78% of home buyers believe neighborhood quality is more important than the size of a home.
 And 57% of buyers would opt for a shorter commute over a larger yard.
 Also take into account things like crime rates, quality of schools, noise level and shopping in your area when picking an area you would like to live in.